by Bruce Camber (an emerging document, started in December 2019)

 δ = 4.669 201 609 102 990 671 853 203 821 578

-Period doubling Bifurcation.9 In 1885 Henri Poincaré used the word, bifurcation, for the very first time.
+Period doubling Bifurcation.
+In 1885 Henri Poincaré used the word, bifurcation, for the very first time.
 In 1975 mathematician, Mitchell Feigenbaum, discovered a limiting ratio for each bifurcation interval.
 It is a constant.
 The plain vanilla version of period doubling was guided by such constants, yet, from my initial studies, nobody could discern why.
-Nobody was looking at the 202 notations, so certainly nobody was looking below that 64th notation.
+Nobody was looking at the 202 notations, so certainly nobody was looking below that 64th (or perhaps the 50th) notation.

 There is nothing simple about Henri Poincaré and his work.
-Yet, when seen from the Planck scale and through the most simple-but-dynamic sphere, an aether that Poincaré may have well envisioned (p.7, The Foundations of Science: Science and Hypothesis…, Science Press, 1913 by H. Poincaré, authorized translation by George Bruce Halsted) appears to manifest.
+Yet, when seen from the Planck scale and through the most simple-but-dynamic sphere, an aether that Poincaré may have well envisioned appears to manifest (p.7, The Foundations of Science: Science and Hypothesis…, Science Press, 1913 by H. Poincaré, authorized translation by George Bruce Halsted).